stevensryanw/CogniSync/README.md

       - Possibility that the headset placement variability between uses changes the entire feed of data every time
 - [ ] Switch to ESP32 for Bluetooth control to easier connect robotic wheelchair
       - Currently requires serial connection to read ip address
+- [ ] Fix stopping of threads
+      - current solution is to close the GUI and reopen it

 # ```gui_bci.py```